Renormalization of a 1d quadratic Schr{\"o}dinger model with additive noise: Introduction

 \subsection{Reformulation of the equation and main steps of the strategy}

 Let us now provide some details about the main steps of our strategy to achieve the above purpose.
-With conditions $(i)$-$(iv)$ of Theorem \ref{main-obj} in mind, we henceforth focus on the rescaled model
+With {properties $(i)$-$(iii)$} of Theorem \ref{main-obj} in mind, we henceforth focus on the rescaled model

-for some fixed functions $\Lambda:\R\to \C$ and $\si: \R \times \T\to \C$, whose expression will be determined later at the level of an approximated equation.
+for some fixed functions $\Lambda:\Omega\times \R\to \C$ and {$ \si: \R \to \C$}, whose expression will be determined later at the level of an approximated equation.

 Since we are only interested in local solutions (in time), we introduce and \textit{fix once and for all} a smooth temporal cut-off function $\chi:\R\to [0,1]$ such that

 $(i)$ $\chi$ is symmetric, i.e. $\chi(t)=\chi(-t)$ for all $t\in \R$,